CANADA STOCKS-TSX opens lower on rate-hike worries; energy, miners weigh

-June 22 (Reuters) - Canada's resource-heavy main index fell at the open on Thursday, dragged by energy and mining stocks on lower commodity prices, with interest rate hikes by major central banks dampening risk sentiment.
+June 23 (Reuters) - Canada's resource-heavy index dropped at market open on Friday, with declines led by energy and mining stocks, while prospects of global monetray policy tightening weighed on sentiment.

 ((Ankika.Biswas@thomsonreuters.com;))